Lhorong County: Geography and climate

-The county has a temperate semi-arid plateau monsoon climate, with an average annual temperature of 5.1 ℃, the maximum air temperature (in July) being 14.5 ℃.
-The annual extreme minimum temperature is -10.1 ℃ and annual mean maximum temperature is 31.2 ℃.
-The country experiences 2,500 hours of sunshine annually on average, with a frost-free period of 120 days or so.
-The annual average rainfall is 439.7 millimeters, with much rain in August.
-Annual average relative humidity is around 50-55%.
+Not untypically for the "river region" of Tibet, the county has a dry-winter humid continental climate (Köppen Dwb), bordering on a cool semi-arid climate (BSk).
+The average annual temperature is 6.1 °C, the midsummer (July) average 14.5 °C, and the midwinter (January) mean −3.5 °C. The country experiences 2,500 hours of sunshine annually on average, with a frost-free period of 120 days or so.
+The annual average rainfall is 416.1 mm.

 Subdivisions

-Lhorong County contains 4 towns, 7 townships, 76 administrative village municipalities and a total of 289 villages.
+Lhorong County contains 4 towns and 7 townships.